Recruitment Privacy Statement

 Third-party organizations that we use to process data on our behalf must protect your data to the same standard as Workday and only process the data as we have instructed.

-Workday does not sell personal data that it collects or processes as part of the recruitment process or any related processes.
+Workday does not sell personal data that we collect or process as part of the recruitment process or any related processes.

 Your personal data may be processed in the countries where you have applied for a job, the United States, or any other country where Workday or its subcontractors have operations.
 Third-party organizations processing personal data for Workday must comply with all relevant privacy laws in order to protect your personal data in any country where they process or transfer the data.

-Workday complies with the U.S. Department of Commerce-maintained EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework regarding the collection, use, and retention of personal data transferred from the European Union, Switzerland, or the United Kingdom to the United States.
-Workday has certified to the Department of Commerce that it adheres to the Privacy Shield Principles and this is verified by TrustArc.
-If there is any conflict between the terms in this Privacy Statement and the Privacy Shield Principles, the Privacy Shield Principles will be used.
+Workday complies with the U.S. Department of Commerce-maintained EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework regarding the collection, use, and retention of personal data transferred from the European Economic Area (EEA), Switzerland, or the United Kingdom to the United States.
+Workday has certified to the Department of Commerce that it adheres to the Privacy Shield Principles.
+If there is any conflict between the terms in this Privacy Statement and the Privacy Shield Principles, the Privacy Shield Principles shall govern.

-We do not perform automated decision-making as part of our recruitment processes.
+We do not perform automated decision-making as part of our recruitment process.